 Monday April 16: Arrive Prague

 Upon arrival in Prague, make your way to the hotel in the city centre and check-in.
 If you have booked your air travel through Academy Travel we will organise a transfer from the airport to our hotel.
 Please note that hotel rooms may not be available until early afternoon.
 Meet your tour leader Lindy Montgomery for early evening drinks and canapés in the hotel.
 Overnight Prague (D)

-Tuesday April 17: Old Town Prague – Performance I
+Tuesday April 17: Old Town Prague – Le Nozze di Figaro

 The bohemian city of Prague, with its skyline of gothic spires and narrow cobbled streets, is one of Europe’s best-preserved cities.
 After a talk on this evening’s performance, we take a guided tour to explore the labyrinth of medieval cobbled stone streets of the Old Town including the Municipal House, the finest example of Art Nouveau architecture in Prague, with its fine concert hall named in honour of Smetana.
-Admire the Gothic Powder Tower and the Old Town Square with its colourful Astronomical Clock.
-From here it is only a short walk to Charles Bridge.
 We have a welcome lunch at a local restaurant, then the afternoon is at leisure.
-This evening we attend a performance at the Estates Theatre, one of the oldest European theatres operating continuously since 1783.
+This evening we see Mozart’s opera buffa (comic opera) Le nozze di Figaro at the Estates Theatre.
 Overnight Prague (B, L)

 Venue: Estates Theatre

 Wednesday April 18: Castle District – Prague Symphony Orchestra